visit-dav/visit/src/doc/data_into_visit/SiloFormat.rst

   --thirdparty-path /usr/local \
   --silo --hdf5 --szip

-Although Silo_ does not *require* HDF5, it is best to build Silo_ with it because the HDF5 driver supports more features than Silo_'s default PDB driver.
+Although Silo_ does not *require* HDF5, it is best to build Silo_ with it because the HDF5 driver supports more features than Silo_'s default (and built-in) Portable DataBase (PDB) driver.
 After you've configured, built, and installed the Silo_ library, your program will have to be built against the Silo_ library.
-Building against the Silo_ library is usually accomplished by a simple adaptation of your *Makefile* and the inclusion of *silo.h* in your C-language source code.
+Building against the Silo_ library is usually accomplished by a simple adaptation of your ``Makefile`` and the inclusion of ``silo.h`` in your C-language source code.
-If you used build_visit to install Silo_ and its dependant libraries in /usr/local then you would add the following to your Makefile, adjusting the values for the install location, versions, and PLATFORM accordingly:
+If you used ``build_visit`` to install Silo_ and its dependant libraries in ``/usr/local`` then you would add the following to your ``Makefile``, adjusting the values for the install location, versions, and PLATFORM accordingly:

 .. code-block::